nekuneko/arduino-board-index/README.md

 You can check missing import dependencies by:

-`findimports bpt.py`
+`findimports bpt.py btp_modules.py`

-Next check for updates by issuing this command.
+Install the missing dependencies if so and next check for updates by issuing this command.

 `python3 bpt.py check-updates`